 A few paces away is the Casa de Musica, an innovative piece of architecture by Rem Koolhaas.
 We thought it would be impossible to get tickets for any performance by the National Orchestra, which is housed here.
-We could have taken a tour of the inside, but, strangely, there wasn’t enough time.
+We could have taken a tour of the inside, but, strangely, we could not harmonize our time with this.

 We’d lucked out in choosing a place to live in.
 Porto is not a place full of grand monuments; it is a place to enjoy living in.
 We loved the city.